When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Virginia.

-On the other hand, Xfinity offers cable in 41 states across the US, making it the largest cable provider.
+On the other hand, Xfinity offers service in 39 states plus the District of Columbia.

 Some of the states where Xfinity is concentrated include California, Denver, Houston, Illinois and Miami.
 So it’s clear that Xfinity is the winner in this category.